 Such a lovable instrument deserves to be learned properly, though you'd have to be eyeing a serious orchestral career to pick the full-time, three-year degree at the London Centre of Contemporary Music.
-For those unwilling to give up three whole years to the trombone, the Arts Academy offers lessons with Trinity College postgraduate Amanda Emery, who has played with the City of Prague Philharmonic Orchestra and the London Concert Orchestra.
+Otherwise, the Arts Academy offers lessons with Trinity College postgraduate Amanda Michell, who has played with the City of Prague Philharmonic Orchestra and the London Concert Orchestra.

 The tuba is the largest and lowest-pitched of the brass instruments.
 It has similar dimensions to a medium-sized child, though we don't recommend you treat the two similarly because you just can't play catch with a tuba.

 One of the most accomplished tuba tutors we've tracked down in the capital is Omer Plotniarz, a Hackney-based graduate of Goldsmith's College who has played in the National Theatre and with bands all over the world.
 Omer will also provide tuition in music theory in the unlikely event you'd rather play this splendid instrument with your brain rather than your hands.